Southwestern-Jefferson Co Con

 How many schools are in Southwestern-Jefferson Co Con?

-Southwestern-Jefferson Co Con has 3 schools, including 1 other, 1 high, 1 middle.
+Southwestern-Jefferson Co Con has 3 schools, including 1 combined, 1 high, 1 middle.
 Total enrollment is 1,277 students.

 How much does Southwestern-Jefferson Co Con spend per student?